ruslo/CGold/docs/overview/cmake-can-not.rst

 There are some missing features in :ref:`CMake <CMake>`.
 Mapping of CMake functionality <-> :ref:`native build tool <Native build tool>` functionality is not always bijective.
 Often this can be worked around by generating different native tool files from the same CMake code.
-For example it's possible using autotools create two versions of library
-(:doc:`shared + static </tutorials/libraries/static-shared>`) by one run.
+For example, it's possible using autotools to create two versions of a library (:doc:`shared + static </tutorials/libraries/static-shared>`) in a single run.
-However this may affect performance, or be outright impossible for other platforms (e.g. on Windows).
-With :ref:`CMake <CMake>` you can generate two versions of project from one ``CMakeLists.txt`` file: one each for shared and static variants, effectively running generate/build twice.
+However, this may affect performance, or be outright impossible for other platforms (e.g. Windows).
+With :ref:`CMake <CMake>`, you can generate two versions of project from a single ``CMakeLists.txt`` file: one each for shared and static variants, effectively running generate/build twice.

 With ``Visual Studio`` you can have two variants, x86 and x64, in one solution